madhanmohanreddyperam06/GiveBit/README.md

-# Charity & Donation Management Portal
+# GiveBit - Charity & Donation Management Portal

 A full-stack web application for managing charity donations and contributions between NGOs and donors.